mellowmarshe/kitter/README.md

 # Go into the kitter directory
 $ cd kitter

+# Make the config and modify the keys
+$ cp ./backend/config.toml.example ./backend/config.toml

+# We need a prod_config.toml for deployment.
+Change the keys in here if need be
+$ cp ./backend/config.toml ./backend/prod_config.toml

 # Run the docker container, this will download, build and start all services
 $ docker-compose up
 ```

 You should now be able to visit `http://localhost/` and see Kitter!